Aaron Newman is the proprietor of Newman's Menswear on King Street East, a family business that has been in operation since 1927.

 John-Paul Danko is a professional photographer and an amateur engineer.
 He has lived in Hamilton his entire life - although he has attempted to escape several times.
-For more information visit www.blurmedia.ca or blurmediaphotography.blogspot.com He also facilitates the Facebook Page "Stop Kittens - Wind Turbines are Awesome", which boasts three members.
+For more information visit http://www.blurMEDIAphotography.com.

 Jonathan Dalton runs a small music shop on a two way street in downtown Hamilton.
 He is a board member of the Durand Neighbourhood Association, and volunteers with Transportation for Livable Communities.

-Jonathan Lambert is an additional returnee to Hamilton, Ontario.
+Jonathan Lambert is a returnee to Hamilton, Ontario.
 In between studies at the University of Toronto and stellar pick-up soccer, he enjoys taking in Monday night Hamilton Red Wing home games.

 Joseph Sneep is currently finishing his Masters of Arts in Philosophy at McMaster University.
 He is the former gardener for the Dundas Butterfly Gardens, where he was equally inspired by two very different forces of nature: lepidoptera and Joanna Chapman.

-Joshua Weresch lives in the neighbourhood of Centremount with his wife and daughter.
+Joshua Weresch lives in the neighbourhood of Centremount with his wife and daughters.
 He tends vegetables, writes songs and sings, and is only beginning to care about community.

 Judi Partridge is the City Councillor for Ward 15 - Flamborough.